void-linux/void-docs/src/contributing/index.md

 # Contributing

-There's more to running a distribution than just writing code, this section explains how to be an active part of Void.
+There's more to running a distribution than just writing code.
+This section explains how to be an active part of Void.